mozilla/glean/docs/user/user/adding-glean-to-your-project/qt.md

 **only happens when using the Qt debug library for iOS**.

-There is no way around this bug other than avoiding the Qt debug library for iOS altogether until this bug is fixed.
-In order to do that, we suggest overwriting the `QT_LIBRARY_SUFFIX` environment variable with `""` when building for this environment.
-Other techniques for achieving this same goal can be found over on [the Qt debugging documentation](https://doc.qt.io/qt-5/debug.html#debugging-in-macos-and-xcode).
+There is no way around this bug other than avoiding the Qt debug library for iOS altogether until it is fixed.
+Refer to the [the Qt debugging documentation](https://doc.qt.io/qt-5/debug.html#debugging-in-macos-and-xcode) on how to do that.